 - Heat the lard in a dutch oven over medium-high heat and add the pork.
 Fry, turning on occasion, until the pork is browned on all sides.
 About 10 minutes.

-- Add the onion and cook, stirring constantly for an additional 8 minutes (be very careful, the fat tends to pop while it cooks).
-Add the remaining ingredients.
+- Add the remaining ingredients.
 Cover and simmer over low heat until the meat is tender, turning over once halfway through.
-About 60 minutes.
+About 1 1/2 hours.

 - Remove the lid and discard the orange pieces.
 Increase heat to high, stirring and scraping the bottom of the pot until all of the liquid has evaporated.
 About 10 minutes.
 Once you see the solids separate from the oil, fry an additional 5 minutes, or until the outsides of the carnitas are slightly crispy.
 Set aside.